 - Your employer contribution into savings: 55% savings rate (5000/9000)

-Now, I really think this one is totally unfair to count as savings rate, for two reasons.
-First of all, you do not have the choice to save this money!
-You did not do anything for it and you just increased your savings rate.
+Now, I think this one is unfair to count as savings rate, for two reasons.
+First, you do not have the choice to save this money!
+You did not do anything for it, and you just increased your savings rate.
 It feels like cheating to me.

-And the second reason, using this, you could actually have a savings rate higher than 100%!
-This would mean you save more money than you earn.
-This is plain stupid and this shows that this does not make sense!
+And the second reason, using this, you could have a savings rate higher than 100%!
+It would mean you save more money than you earn.
+It is plain stupid, which shows that this does not make sense!

 Remove Expense X from your income (stupid)

-Let’s go all the way into savings rate optimization!
-Some people remove some expenses, other than taxes, from their income instead of adding it to their expenses.
-This has the same effect as taking the post-tax income.
+Finally, here is the last way to optimize your savings rate!
+Some people remove some expenses, other than taxes, from their income instead of adding them to their expenses.
+Removing an expense from your income has the same effect as taking the post-tax income.

-Let’s take our example again, a net income of 9000 and expenses of 5000.
-Let’s say you want to remove your health insurance from your income instead of adding it your expenses:
+We take our example again, a net income of 9000 and expenses of 5000.
+For instance, you want to remove your health insurance from your income instead of adding it to your expenses:

 - Net-Savings Rate: 44% (4000/9000)